Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Results

+where \(k^{|B_i|}\) represents the effective size of the block search space and \(t^{|C_i|}\) represents the growth of the reduced-objective evaluation cost with the reduced circuit footprint \(|C_i|\), as in the XEB-style example discussed below.

+These two complexity notions are used for different numerical purposes in the manuscript.
+For the fixed-size comparison of traversal strategies in Fig.~\ref{fig:nna-bcd}b, we report the ratio of empirical algorithmic cost proxies, because this quantity most directly reflects the relative cost of the implemented block-wise optimization procedure.
+For the system-size scaling comparison in Fig.~\ref{fig:scaling}b, we report the search-space complexity model, because it more transparently illustrates the asymptotic advantage of improved ordering when the underlying derivative-free subproblem becomes increasingly expensive.
 Of course, the definition of algorithmic complexity varies depending on the specific optimization algorithms and the choice of different reduced objective function $G_i$.
 However, our primary concern lies in how the overall complexity evolves with the increasing number of qubits in the system under the assumption of local crosstalk.
-This evolution determines whether we can calibrate larger-scale quantum chips.
+This evolution determines whether we can efficiently solve the qubit frequency allocation problem for larger-scale quantum chips.
 When only local crosstalk exists in the system, with a given upper bound on the block size, the upper bound of function complexity ($T_{max}$) for each block does not change with the system size, and at the same time, the upper bound of search space ($S_{max}$) is also independent of the system size, which means that

 Here M is related to the total number of block in the system.
 If parameters are grouped around each qubit, this implies that $M=N$.
 Therefore, when applying the BCD algorithm for one epoch of parameter optimization, the algorithm's complexity scales with the system size is $\mathcal{O}(N)$.